 Cook Children's Pharmacy provides service to patients admitted to the Emergency Department, inpatients and outpatients.
 The pharmacy operates under a decentralized model, with a majority of pharmaceutical care occurring on the patient care units.
 Pharmacy services include drug procurement and storage, preparation and dispensing, drug therapy monitoring, medication reconciliation, patient education, and parenteral nutrition evaluation.
 The pharmacy is a part of the medical center's clinical support division and reports activities through the Pharmacy and Therapeutics Committee.

-Selected applicants will be invited to interview at Cook Children's Medical Center at a mutually convenient time during late January or February.
+An on-site interview is required.
+Selected applicants will be invited to interview at Cook Children’s Medical Center at a mutually convenient time during late January or February.